kc3/Springboard/capstone_1/docs/ModelTraining.rst

 exploding and vanishing gradients respectively.

 .. figure:: ../docs/LR_Comp_Training.png
-   :alt: title
+   :alt: LR_Training

-   title

-Image credit: Andrew Ng’s Coursera course on ML
+   Learning Rate (Image credit: Andrew Ng’s Coursera course on ML)

 .. figure:: ../docs/LR_Training.jpg
-   :alt: title
+   :alt: LR_Training_Alt

-   title

-Image Credit: cs231n
+   Learning Rate (Image Credit: cs231n)

 The initial learning rate is determined to be 0.01 and then it is adaptively changed based on following algorithm: \* If the